 When looking at things from a scientific perspective, one unity of electrical energy is equal to the amount of work performed when a current of one ampere passes through a resistance of one ohm for a second.

-Joules are pronounced exactly the same as for jewels; however, you are probably only going to find a doctor or scientist as intrigued with joules instead of jewels.
+Joules are pronounced exactly the same as jewels; however, you are probably only going to find a doctor or scientist as intrigued with joules instead of jewels.
 When it comes to saving a life, joules are a valuable factor to consider.
 Joules is the unit of measurement used to monitor and deliver the electrical activity and shock provided by an automated external defibrillator, AED.
-The joules in the electric shock to the heart is the life-saving factor when a patient experiences sudden cardiac arrest SCA, abnormal heart rhythms, ventricular fibrillation, or heart failure.
+The joules in the electric shock to the heart are the life-saving factor when a patient experiences sudden cardiac arrest SCA, abnormal heart rhythms, ventricular fibrillation, or heart failure.
 Sudden cardiac arrest happens when a patient’s heart starts to quiver or fibrillate uncontrollably, resulting in abnormal heart rhythms.
 An individual who does not have a normal heart rhythm or heartbeat is going to collapse, lose consciousness, have their heart stop beating, which ends in them no longer breathing.
 When no treatment is provided, and there is nobody to monitor the situation, the victim may experience sudden death.
-Under these circumstances, and AED, ICD, or other types of defibrillators are the only way to restart the person’s heart or restore a normal heart rhythm.
+Under these circumstances, an AED, ICD, or other type of defibrillator is the only way to restart the person’s heart or restore a normal heart rhythm.

 A 19th-century physicist, James Prescott Joule, researched and studied the amount of heat generated by an electric current and figured out the first law of thermodynamics.
 Joules are essential in AEDs because they specify the number of electric shocks transmitted from the AED to the patient, passing through the pads.
 The electric shock to the heart is what restarts it and restores a normal heart rhythm.